Iceland ice cave - conditions and updates of Crystal Blue Ice Caves near Jökulsárlón – April 2026

 Is an Ice Cave Tour in Iceland Still Worth It in 2026?

-If you want to experience the best crystal blue ice Vatnajökull has to offer right now, we’d love to show you what makes this winter special.
+If you want to experience the best crystal blue ice Vatnajökull has to offer right now, this tour is exactly that.

 And what is the best way to experience the glacier in Iceland in May?

-From May until September, we offer our beloved Glacier Hikes on Falljökull, a stunning glacier outlet of Vatnajökull National Park.
-The best way to experience Iceland this summer!
+From May until September, we offer our beloved Glacier Hikes on Falljökull, a stunning glacier outlet of Vatnajökull National Park — the perfect way to experience Iceland’s glaciers in summer conditions.

 OUR RECENT POSTS